wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/aspen_infusion.md

 ;;;;;

 ...inserted into the core and placed on socles as specified by a given recipe.
-If {concept}Aethum Flux{} is required, it must be available to the core as well.
+If [Aethum Flux](^affinity:aethum_flux) is required, it must be available to the core as well.